sanflg/halo-project/README.md

 Verify the installation on console:```mvn -version```

-### 3. Google Chrome
+### 3. Browser

-A recent version of Google Chrome must be installed.
-Selenium Manager will automatically download the matching ChromeDriver using dynamic fetching implemented in the latest versions.
+A recent version of Google Chrome or Firefox must be installed.
+Selenium Manager will automatically download the matching ChromeDriver or GeckoDriver using dynamic fetching implemented in the latest versions.
+Just check that you are executing with the run option of an installed browser.

 ## Setup